Can I Leave the U.S. While My Asylum Case Is Pending?

 By , Attorney · Temple University Beasley School of Law

-After submitting an asylum application to U.S. Citizenship and Immigration Services (USCIS), many people find they wait months or years to be called for their asylum interview.
-But what if they want to travel during that time, even briefly?
-Here, we'll look at the details of the law as well as the practical realities.
+After a foreign national submits an affirmative asylum application to U.S. Citizenship and Immigration Services (USCIS), in an effort to claim humanitarian protection because of past persecution or a fear of future persecution in their home country, they could face a long wait.
+The U.S. government is notoriously delayed, and asylum applicants might find they wait months or years to be called for their in-person asylum interview with an asylum officer.
+What if they want to travel outside the United States during that time, even briefly?
+Here, we will look at the details of the law as well as the practical realities for people with pending asylum applications.

 Risks of Traveling While Awaiting an Asylum Interview